lukas-zip/ASE24/backend/financial-service/README.md

 The Financial Service is designed to handle payments and data management for our application.
 It interfaces with AWS DynamoDB for data storage and provides a Stripe integration.

 ## Architecture
+The documentation of the code is provided in the following wiki: http://localhost:63342/ASE24/docs/financial_service/build/html/index.html?_ijt=3qf5qhcm7mhhcouv5gmk5vvig8&_ij_reload=RELOAD_ON_SAVE

 The following is the directory structure of the Financial Service, outlining the primary components of the service:

 ### Directory Structure